 Some people fret over the chances that lightning might strike the same place twice.
 After three summers trailing lightning-chaser Tim Samaras on a unique photographic quest, science writer George Johnson would perhaps have been content with it happening just once.
 On assignment for National Geographic, Johnson patiently waited and watched as Samaras tried to capture a long-sought image.
 It was not to be, and that posed a conundrum: How to write about an unfinished quest and still leave your reader—and editor—satisfied?
 [Chasing Lightning appeared in National Geographic in August 2012.]

-Here, Johnson tells TON co-editor Siri Carpenter the story behind the story:
+Here, Johnson tells TON co-founder Siri Carpenter the story behind the story:

 How did you come to this story?